 Selecting a Saddle Type

-Saddles for English-style riding generally come in three basic types, dressage, all-purpose and jumping.
-The following is a general discussion.
-Please refer to the special sections in this article for more information on the three basic types as well as children’s saddles.
+Saddles for English-style riding can generally be categorized into three basic types, dressage, all-purpose and jumping.
+For Western-style riding, you can find categories such as Trail, Performance and Barrel Racing.
+Please refer to the special sections in this article for more information on each saddle type.

 The manner in which the saddle is structured has to accommodate both the horse and the rider.
 Because both horse and rider come in all shapes and sizes finding a saddle that is a good fit for both can sometimes be tricky.
 Fortunately there are many saddle options on the market today, and with all of technical improvements in saddle making, most riders should be able to find a saddle to fit themselves and their horse without resorting to custom options or the use of special pads.